 - Have contacts who can keep you informed

-Ask friends and neighbors to check in on your senior loved one regularly to make sure everything is okay.
+Ask friends and neighbors to check in on your senior loved one regularly to ensure everything is okay.

-As a long-distance caregiver, knowing the signs of elder abuse can help you keep your loved one safe.
-Superior at-home care from a qualified professional, like Visiting Angels, will go a long way toward preventing elder abuse.
-But you should always watch for signs such as mood changes, different spending or banking habits, increased isolation, unexplained injury, disheveled appearance, bed sores or similar preventable conditions during visits, phone calls, or video chats.
+As a long-distance caregiver, knowing the signs of elder abuse and neglect can help you keep your loved one safe.
+Hiring a qualified home care provider from a reputable, professional agency such as Visiting Angels will go a long way toward preventing elder abuse.
+Also, watch for signs such as mood changes, different spending or banking habits, increased isolation, unexplained injury, disheveled appearance, bed sores, or similar preventable conditions during visits, phone calls, or video chats.

 - Provide respite care for the primary family caregiver

-If you live an extremely long distance, you won’t be available to help your loved one around the house regularly.
-However, a few days of respite care when your schedule allows can help you be more aware of your loved one’s needs and give you a much-needed break.
+If you live far away, you won’t be available to regularly help your loved one around the house.
+However, respite care services can be ideal when you need brief assistance in caring for your loved one.

 - Evaluate your loved one’s living space

-Take time to determine if your parent or loved one’s living space is appropriate for their needs and condition.
-By working closely with a homecare professional and other family caregivers, you can help your loved one stay safe and avoid falls at home.
-If your loved one’s living space is not suitable, work to improve it or find a new housing arrangement that would benefit them.
+Determine if your parent or loved one’s living space is appropriate for their needs and condition.
+By working closely with a homecare professional, you can help your loved one stay safe and reduce the risk of falls at home.
 Visiting Angels provides a complete home care assessment at your loved one’s residence.

 - Make the most out of your visits

-When you live far away from your senior parent or loved one, visiting them can be time-consuming, expensive, and difficult to plan.
-However, visits — even if they occur only a few times a year — are an ideal time to check up on your loved one’s well-being.
-In-home caregivers can handle many of your loved one’s daily household tasks, so you can make the most of your visit to enjoy each other’s company.
+Visiting a long-distance loved one can be time-consuming, expensive, and challenging to plan.
+However, visits — even if a few times a year — are an ideal time to check up on their well-being.
+In-home caregivers can handle many daily household tasks, so you can make the most of your visit to enjoy each other’s company.

 - Be an information coordinator

-While a professional caregiver may be occupied with your loved one’s day-to-day needs, you may be better equipped to work on long-term needs, such as legal and financial paperwork, that your loved one can’t manage.
-Creating and sharing a document to keep track of all your loved one’s needs can keep everyone in the loop to ensure the right care happens.
+While a professional caregiver may be occupied with your loved one’s day-to-day needs, you may be better equipped to work on long-term needs, such as legal, medical, and financial paperwork that your senior can’t manage.
+Creating and sharing documents with other family members can keep everyone in the loop to ensure proper care happens.

-In the event of an emergency, being prepared can make all the difference in the world.
-When you work with family and in-home caregivers to create and share a plan for emergencies that may occur based on your parent’s condition, it can be a lifesaver – literally.
+In an emergency, being prepared can make all the difference in the world.
+Creating and sharing a plan for emergencies can be a lifesaver – literally.